 - Environmental exposure (weather, vegetation, terrain)

-Strengthen Lines and Structures for Resilience
+Strengthening Lines and Structures for Resilience

 - Higher-capacity conductors to support increased demand

-Modernize Substations and Field Operations
+Evolving Substations and Field Operations

-Key improvements often include:
+These efforts often include:

 - Updated components and protection systems

-- Digital monitoring for real-time system visibility
+- Digital monitoring for improved system awareness

 - Enhanced load management capabilities

-Execute with Safety and Coordination
+Execution with Safety and Coordination